FranUrsus/TimeSeriesImaging/README.md

 The proposed methodology consists of 3 phases:

-- Data preparation
+- **Data preparation**.
+Prepare the data accordingly to apply the methodology
-- Time series imaging
+- **Time series imaging**.
+Transformation of time series into 2D images suitable for training models with deep learning.
-- Training of Deep learning models
+- **Training of Deep learning models:** Use deep learning algorithms to obtain models capable of predicting the next day's consumption from 2D images of weekly time series.

 ## Data preparation